Best Electronic Drum Sets

 Best Electronic Drum Set for Beginners

-Extremely affordable kit packed with sound quality from Rolands V-drums system.
+An extremely affordable kit packed with sound quality from Rolands V-drums system.

 Roland’s affordable kits are extremely interesting.
-The quality you get for the money beats just about any other brand except for few heavy hitters.
-The rack on this kit is so simple yet effective, which is a result of Roland using quality materials.
+The quality you get for the money beats just about any other brand, except for few heavy hitters.
+The rack on this kit is simple yet effective, which is a result of Roland using quality materials.
 On top of that, they’ve left the door wide open for customization and upgrades.

 Roland’s decision to use their incredible V-Pad technology in an entry-level kit is worthy of praise.
-Four pads that come with the kit are impressive for the price.
+The four pads that come with the kit are impressive for the price.
 On top of that, you get a triple zone ride and a dual zone crash cymbal.
 Having that kind of versatility in a compact kit is fairly rare.

 Considering how light TD-1K is and how simplified its rack is, we can easily say that this kit features good mobility.
 It still requires some time to break down and put together again, but you won’t have too much trouble doing so.
 Because of this, TD-1K is a great choice for those who need an affordable gigging kit.

-TD-1 module is more or less based around simplicity.
-With that said, Roland made sure that this entry level module is capable of keeping up with even the more advanced users out there.
+The TD-1 module is more or less based around simplicity.
+With that being said, Roland made sure that this entry level module is capable of keeping up with even the more advanced users out there.
 It can handle just about anything you throw at it, giving you good performance all around.